AdobeDocs/experience-manager-cloud-service.pt-BR/help/sites-cloud/authoring/getting-started/quick-start.md

    * **Reverter para essa versão**

-      * A versão será restaurada.
+      * A versão é restaurada.

    * **Exibir diferenças**

-      * A página será aberta com as diferenças (entre as duas versões) destacadas.
+      * A página é aberta com diferenças (entre as duas versões) destacadas.